 Welcome to the second post in this series.
 Last month’s post was about Daphne du Maurier.
 This month, I’m looking at another classic 20th century female author: Stella Gibbons.

 You may have heard of Cold Comfort Farm.
 Published in 1932, this was her debut novel and is often to be found on lists of must-read books.
 In fact, some people think it’s one of the funniest books of all time.
 Obviously, humour is subjective and you might find it supremely unfunny… but there’s only one way to find out!
 The novel is a parody of the rural romance books which were popular when Gibbons was writing.
 It’s the story of Flora Poste, a confident city girl who, without money after her parents’ deaths, goes to live with her eccentric relatives, the Starkadders.
 They live on a farm where everything and everyone is gloomy, sexy, or weird.
-I did read it a long time ago, so I think it’s time for me to revisit it.
+I’ve read it twice.

 In conclusion, I think Stella Gibbons is an underrated author whose many novels deserve to be read.
 Do you want humour, charm, detail, awkward situations, romance?
 Then add her to your TBR!